tudumanne/ChIP-seq-standard/README.md

 First part of the pipeline (3.1-3.5) was run on an HPC (high-performance computing) system based on CentOS (Linux).
 R based analyses (3.6-3.7) were carried out in RStudio installed on MacOS Catalina.

-The 'Scripts' folder contains template bash scripts and example Snakemake workflows.
+The 'Scripts' folder contains template bash scripts.

 ![alt text](https://github.com/tudumanne/ChIP-seq-standard/files/7881847/Picture.1.pdf)